handihealth/C4H_dental_challenge/README.md

     }
 });
 ```
-which, if successful, returns the compositionID of the successfully commited composition, with th e version identifier incremented.
+which, if successful, returns the compositionID of the successfully commited composition, with the version identifier incremented.
 This is the compositionId that you will need to update the next time.

     https://rest.ehrscape.com/rest/v1/composition/82b75afd-b874-406f-8305-bc83adcf68ad::c4h_dental::2